sapience/xrpl-go/docs/docs/packages/keypairs.md

 func DeriveKeypair(seed string, validator bool) (private, public string, err error)
 ```

 Derives a keypair (private and public keys) from a seed.
-If the `validator` parameter is `true`, the keypair will be a validator keypair, otherwise it will be a user keypair.
+If the `validator` parameter is `true`, the keypair will be a validator keypair; otherwise, it will be a user keypair.
 The result for both the private and public keys is a 33-byte hexadecimal string.

 #### DeriveClassicAddress